plxavier/Zootopia-API/README.md

 **Features:**
 1. Animal Search: Find scientific information about any animal
 2. API Integration: Real-time data from Animals Ninja API
-3. HTML Generation: Creates beautiful animal profile pages
+3. HTML Generation: Creates animal profile pages
 4. Data Persistence: Saves animal data of the latest search to JSON for offline use